 Interesting facts about snowy egrets:

-- One of the reasons the snowy egret is endangered is due to the fact it was actively hunted in the 1800s and later because of the beautiful feathers.
+- The snowy egret is endangered because it was actively hunted in the 1800s and later because of its beautiful feathers.

 - Snowy egrets have different hunting strategies for catching prey.
-In particular, they may run around shallow waters and muddy them in order to catch fish or frogs.
+In particular, they may run around shallow waters and muddy them to catch fish or frogs.

 - Snowy egrets nest colonially in trees, often with other small herons or egrets.

-- The calls of the snowy egret are harsh and loud, entirely unexpected from such a graceful bird.
+- The calls of the snowy egret are harsh and loud, entirely unexpected for such a graceful bird.

 - It is prohibited to destroy trees, dump waste, and build dams around wetland areas where the snowy egrets are known to feed and roost.